Re-entrance effect in the high-temperature critical phase of the quantum dimer model on the square lattice: Conclusion

 \section{Conclusion}

 Our main results, presented in the form of the phase diagram of Fig.~\ref{fig:pd}, reveal an overall good agreement between the finite-temperature phase diagram of the QDM and of the classical interacting dimer model~\cite{Alet2006,AletHDR,Wilkins2020} with a fully critical high-temperature phase and transitions into ordered phases of the same type as in the CIDM.
 This is of course not unexpected.
 What was less expected, is to find lines of Coulomb gas constant $g<1/2$ (typical of repulsive interactions in the CIDM) in the part of the phase diagram with values of $V/t$ at which the ground-state is mixed/columnar ordered (corresponding to flat phases in the height language).
 Within the range of parameters (temperature, system size) explored in our simulations, we find that the $g=1/2$ curve follows asymptotically, but never crosses, the $V/t=0$ line.
-This would mean that the nature (repulsive or attractive) of potential terms dictate the high-temperature behavior even though the potential strength $V$ is much smaller than kinetic terms $t$.
+This indicates that the nature (repulsive or attractive) of potential terms dictate the high-temperature behavior even though the potential strength $V$ is much smaller than kinetic terms $t$.
+This asymptote is well reproduced by the high-temperature expansion argument presented in Appendix~\ref{sec:app-highT}, which also matches fairly well the numerical constant $g$ lines in a fair temperature range.

 While the existence of a critical regime up to infinite temperature is not valid for magnetic systems for which the QDM is an effective theory, we nevertheless expect, as argued in Ref.~\cite{Castelnovo2006}, that the extended critical regime found in the QDM can be observed in a large swathe of finite temperature in realistic models where kinematic constraints and frustration play an important role.